-This parallels the benefit for adopting a symptoms point of view (p.141).
+This corresponds to the benefit for adopting a symptoms point of view (p.141).
 I don’t need to trace back each cause and effect, symptom by symptom, to some ancient origin.
 I simply need to maintain a healthy ongoing awareness that my life’s experiences are in fact symptoms of deeper layers that chapter 21 hints at, Indistinct and suddenly, among which exist a shape.

 Ponder this image of the body’s interacting networks (right).
 Maintaining some awareness that this is occurring continually under my skin, and even more importantly, under your skin, helps ground me.
 Otherwise, my lazy mind’s instincts just zero in on the surface and make snap judgments, which are typically just projections of my own needs and fears.
 Feeling there is infinitely more here than meets the eye makes it much easier to embrace chapter 71’s Realizing I don’t’ know is better; not knowing this knowing is disease.
 Ironically, truly knowing I don’t know is boundless knowing, or as chapter 10 puts it, When understanding reaches its full extent, can you know nothing?
 Sure, this is fleeting.
 It comes and goes because at the end of the day, my emotions always return to stir up confident, even if transient, “knowing”.
 I’m just grateful for the occasional peek at Nothing.